 We’ve built up our donor advised fund (DAF) to allow for five-figure donations annually with a sustainable 4% withdrawal rate.

-In fact, the income from this site will continue to increase the flow to and from our DAF, and I anticipate donating six-figures annually for the foreseeable future in accordance with our charitable mission to donate half of my profits.
+In fact, the income from Physician on FIRE will continue to increase the flow to and from our DAF, and I anticipate donating six-figures annually for the foreseeable future in accordance with our charitable mission to donate half of my profits.

 The reason I say $0 a day is the fact that nearly all of our donations will come from a DAF rather than our retirement funds.
 There will be the random $20 raffle ticket or $1 lollipop here and there, but we can categorize those in the miscellaneous category above.